Taritsyn/BundleTransformer/NuGet/BundleTransformer.CoffeeScript/readme.txt

    ===========
    BundleTransformer.CoffeeScript contains translator-adapter
-   CoffeeScriptTranslator (supports CoffeeScript (http://coffeescript.org) version 1.5.0).
+   CoffeeScriptTranslator (supports CoffeeScript (http://coffeescript.org) version 1.6.1).
 This adapter makes translation of CoffeeScript-code to JS-code.
 Also contains HTTP-handler CoffeeScriptAssetHandler, which is responsible for text output of translated CoffeeScript-asset.

    =============
    RELEASE NOTES
    =============
-   Added support of CoffeeScript version 1.5.0 (supports Literate CoffeeScript-files).
+   Added support of CoffeeScript version 1.6.1 (supports CoffeeScript Markdown-files).

    =============
    DOCUMENTATION